epics-containers/epics-containers.github.io/README.rst

 An important principal of the approach presented here is that an IOC container image represents a 'generic' IOC.
-The generic IOC image is used for all IOC instances that connect to a give class of device.
+The generic IOC image is used for all IOC instances that connect to a given class of device.

-An IOC instance will use a generic IOC image plus some configuration that will bootstrap the unique properties of the instance.
-In nearly all cases the configuration need only be a single IOC boot script.
+An IOC instance runs in a container that bases its filesystem on a generic IOC image.
+In addition the instance has configuration mapped into the container that will bootstrap the unique properties of that instance.
+In most cases the configuration need only be a single IOC boot script.

 This approach reduces the number of images required and saves disk.
 It also makes for simple configuration management.